Towards Sparse Video Understanding and Reasoning: Methodology

 where $P_t$ (Previously seen) summarizes what has already been inspected, $O_t$ (Observations) records what was just seen, $H_t$ (belief \underline{H}ypotheses/updates) captures how those observations change the current hypothesis, $U_t$ (Uncertainties) enumerates remaining unknowns, and $R_t$ (Reasons) justifies which frames to view next (or indicates the question is answered).
 By carrying forward only $z_t$ rather than raw histories, \revise (i) avoids information overload by not re-admitting redundant context and (ii) improves key-information awareness by explicitly tracking what has been observed ($O$), how beliefs change ($H$), what remains uncertain ($U$), and what to request next and why ($R$).
 The $R_t$ component directly informs the next proposal $Q_{t+1}$, and the stability of $H_t$/$U_t$ provides a natural signal for when to answer.
-At each round, the policy performs multi-step reasoning to decide what to view next, but we do not expose a free-form chain-of-thought.
-Instead, the $(H_t,U_t,R_t)$ fields in \texttt{<summary>} record a compact thinking process: hypothesis updates, remaining uncertainties, and reasons for the next action.
+At each round, the policy first reasons in a free-form \texttt{<think>} trace to decide what to view next, and then distills the outcome into the structured state: the $(H_t,U_t,R_t)$ fields in \texttt{<summarize>} record the committed thinking, i.e., hypothesis updates, remaining uncertainties, and reasons for the next action.
+Unlike the transient \texttt{<think>} trace, this distilled state is the only reasoning carried across rounds.